-8 Updates and Developments
+9 Updates and Developments

-8.1 Describe any other issues not considered above that may be worthy of note, together with any current trends or likely future developments that may be of interest.
+9.1 Describe any other issues not considered above that may be worthy of note, together with any current trends or likely future developments that may be of interest.

 In recent years, Mozambique has enacted a number of important laws and regulations at the same time that it has ratified several key international treaties and conventions.
-The underlying purpose seems to be clear: follow and adopt the latest international trends in the industry and take advantage of the country's location and impacts of the multimillion gas project in the North to increase levels of FDI; upgrade existing port and logistic infrastructures; and therefore boost the economy and contribute to the wellbeing and social development of its population.
+The underlying purpose seems to be clear: follow and adopt the latest international trends in the industry and take advantage of the country's location and impacts of the multimillion gas project in the North to increase levels of foreign direct investment; upgrade existing port and logistic infrastructures; and therefore boost the economy and contribute to the wellbeing and social development of its population.

-As part of these ongoing efforts, and without prejudice to the legislative reforms carried out in the last two years (2020 and 2021), in November 2021, the Deputy Minister of Transport and Communications said that the Ministry of Transport is already working to amend the legislation on maritime cabotage this year (2022), on the grounds that cabotage maritime transport is unsustainable due to the national maritime navigation law that obliges each ship operator to use tugboats in each port where it docks, which incurs high costs.
+As part of these ongoing efforts, and without prejudice to the legislative reforms carried out in recent years, in November 2021, the Deputy Minister of Transport and Communications said that the Ministry of Transport is already working to amend the legislation on maritime cabotage, on the grounds that cabotage maritime transport is unsustainable due to the national maritime navigation law that obliges each ship operator to use tugboats in each port where it docks, which incurs high costs.